offenbach

 Gray herons are not an uncommon guest on my blog, which is because they have been reappearing in our cities in recent years – you just see them more often.
 I can’t say exactly what it is, but there’s something about these animals: while they look very graceful and beautiful profile, they look a bit dumb and weird from the front.
 This fellow here wasn’t shy, but kept his distance when I got too close to him.

-roe deer
+Roe deer

 After my heart attack in January, I had to slow down and load up less.
 Instead of being stuck in front of the screen, I went out with the camera and was outside for several hours almost every day and that’s what my body needed.
 The animals seemed to sense that I was no longer so hectic, so charged, and they remained so.
 Some of the most beautiful pictures were taken because the subject I was photographing found me just as interesting as I did.
-Impatience and lack of time are the death of good photos, as I have now…
+Impatience and lack of time are the death of good photos, as I have now learned after 17 years, and it is therefore clear why the results are better now than all the years before.
+On the one hand, I was traveling alone and didn’t have to take anyone into account.
+No children making noise and running ahead, no partner impatiently waiting for me to take the picture… just me, the animals and the camera.
+It’s a shame, because my two children are very fond of animals, but they are too impatient to wait long for something.

-I really dig those little critters and I am happy that they become common guest in our gardens and parks.
-Don’t know if it was me, neglecting my surrounding when I was younger… but no!… they seem to invade the city en masse, lately.
 Spent 20 minutes with this one that was very busy jumping around, collecting nuts at Schlosspark/Bürgel.
 Sadly the light is vanishing quite early already and so there is not much time after work.
-These fotos were shot on highes ISO and they turned out to be soooooo noisy that I would have kicked them in the…
+These fotos were shot on highes ISO and they turned out to be soooooo noisy that I would have kicked them in the virtual dustbin, but once more Topaz Laps turned them into something to show… at least when you don’t zoom in.

-sunny cricket
+Sunny cricket

 A field cricket!
 You hear them, but you rarely see them, as they tend to hear you first and stop making the chrirping sound when you get near.
 For me they are the messengers of summer and sun.
 This fellow was crossing the street on which I was riding my bike and was kind of stunned when I parked sprawled on the ground a few meters away.
-After it got it self together it turned quickly and rand away from me, but I was quicker and so we spent a couple of minutes till I finally managed to get it…
+After it got it self together it turned quickly and rand away from me, but I was quicker and so we spent a couple of minutes till I finally managed to get it heating in the right direction with best lighting.
+A new step for me as well: I knew that getting on eye level with you subject results in better and intimate pictures, but I barely did – here I had the chance.
+New lesson learned… you need to get dirty to get better pictures. …and yes, I do need a macro lens for sure.

 water strider